jhucsf/fall2020/assign/assign02.md

 In `c_hexmain.c` and `asm_hexmain.S`, you will develop C and assembly-language `main` functions which call the functions shown above in order to implement the functionality of the hexdump program.

-Note that your main function (either version) may *only* call these functions.
+Note that your main function (either version) may *only* call these functions and (optionally) helper functions that you create.

 The `c_hexdump` and `asm_hexdump` Makefile targets build executable programs using these `main` modules.
 When reading data from standard input, their output should be identical to the command `xxd -g 1`.